 Artificial intelligence, more frequently referred to as AI, is fast becoming an everyday worker in its own right.
 You'd be hard-pressed to find a sector that doesn't utilise artificial intelligence to some degree within its processes, and the construction sector is no exception.
 Machines possess the capacity to complete an array of tasks, from administration documents to physical tasks like bricklaying.
 The technology is also being used as an intrinsic part of design and planning within construction.

-In this article, we explore the manner in which robotics and artificial intelligence are changing the face of the construction industry, and if its implementation can build a more accurate,
+In this article, we explore the manner in which robotics and artificial intelligence are changing the face of the construction industry, and if its implementation can build a more accurate, timely, and safer work environment.

 Have you ever wanted to work from home?
 The idea of rolling out of bed whenever you want and working from home can seem like a dream come true.
 This is a thought many of us share when we see people working from home.